filamentphp/filament/packages/app/docs/10-tenancy.md

 ## Setting up avatars

 Out of the box, Filament uses [ui-avatars.com](https://ui-avatars.com) to generate avatars based on a user's name.
-To provide your own avatar URLs, you can implement the `HasAvatar` contract:
+However, if you user model has an `avatar_url` attribute, that will be used instead.
+To customize how Filament gets a user's avatar URL, you can implement the `HasAvatar` contract:

 ```php
 <?php